serdalsakarya/serdalsakarya/README.md

 ## SAP ABAP Developer

-Experienced software developer focused on SAP ABAP and ABAP Cloud development.
+Software developer currently focused on SAP ABAP and ABAP Cloud development with experience in C#/.NET and object-oriented programming.

 ### SAP Technologies